fiazaich/Learning-under-Drift/README.md

 ### Quick validation

-For a smoke test, run `python3 -m py_compile *.py` (already used in automation) or execute the helper scripts; both rely solely on the files tracked here and therefore confirm the install is healthy.
+For a smoke test, run `python -m py_compile *.py` (already used in automation) or execute the helper scripts; both rely solely on the files tracked here and therefore confirm the install is healthy.

 ### Notes